The anthropology Lens

 Working across cultures and organisational contexts offered a unique perspective on both the diversity and universality of the challenges leaders face.
 It also reinforced something I had been noticing throughout my career: leadership is shaped as much by the inner world of the leader as by the external circumstances they face.

-Over time I became increasingly interested in how the internal climate leaders bring to situations - their thinking, assumptions and state of mind - subtly shapes how they experience the world, how they relate to others, and the dynamics that unfold within teams and organisations.
+Over time I became increasingly interested in the internal climate leaders bring to situations - their thinking, assumptions and state of mind - and how this shapes how they experience the world, relate to others, and influence the dynamics within teams and organisations.

 The human system lens